Sorebit/sorebit.github.io/content/notes/python-core.md

 Status: published
 Garden_status: budding

-These are mostly random notes taken during Pluralsight's *Python Core* course.
+These are mostly random notes taken during Pluralsight's *Python Core* course or reading other resources.

 It's probably hard to read because of no narrative.

 ## 1.1 Using standard exception types